SSWConsulting/SSW.Rules.Content/rules/escalate-key-updates/rule.md

 :::
 :::

 This email is especially important for stakeholders that don't use, want to use, or have access to the project management tools.
-If they do have access, remember to also [@mention them in the PBI update](/when-you-use-mentions-in-a-pbi/).
+If they do have access, remember to also [@mention them in the PBI update](/when-you-use-mentions-in-a-pbi).

-Sometimes the [PBI work originated from an email](/turn-emails-into-pbis/), in which case you should reply to the email instead of starting a new email.
+Sometimes the [PBI work originated from an email](/turn-emails-into-pbis), in which case you should reply to the email instead of starting a new email.
 This will allow stakeholders to have additional context.

 Additionally, giving the the Product Owner and/or Stakeholder(s) a call to show them the video is great - this ensures they watch it and you can get instant feedback.

 ::: info
-**Notes:**
+**Note:**

-* Major bugs found on the product should also be communicated to the PO as soon as they are found, e.g. unable to create an invoice
+Major bugs found on the product should also be communicated to the PO as soon as they are found, e.g. unable to create an invoice
 :::